What the Skills Gap Means for Automotive

 Despite being post economic crisis and well into recovery, several recent developments look almost certain to have serious repercussions for the sector and force significant change.The automotive industry has some significant challenges facing it over the next decade and beyond.

-Many of the world’s largest car firms have recently made high profile promises towards the development of electric cars.
-Honda, Volvo, Jaguar – Land Rover among others have all made varying levels of commitment - with the biggest, Volkswagon, only this week doubling its financial investment towards achieving an electric version of every one of its 300 models by 2030.
+Many of the world’s largest car firms have made high profile promises towards the development of electric motors and self driving vehicles.
+Honda, Volvo, Jaguar – Land Rover among others have all made varying levels of commitment - with the biggest, Volkswagon, doubling its financial investment towards achieving an electric version of every one of its 300 models by 2030.

 More locally Brexit is having its own effect on the UK with production suffering yo-yo like ups and downs only far less predictable.
 As currencies fluctuate with news reports of frustrated negotiations, car production enjoys record breaking highs and endures equally dramatic lows.
 It is not for the faint hearted.